TommasoBelluzzo/HFMRD/README.md

-# Hedge Funds Misreported Returns Detector
+# Hedge Funds Misreported Returns Detector (HFMRD)

 This script represents a full-featured framework for assessing Benford's Law conformity.
 It be used in order to perform all the tests proposed by Nigrini et al. (2012):